 The issue on which the government needs to come clearly is on the quantum of revenue received from the casino industry and how is it being utilized.
 If this revenue is used towards education and social welfare schemes, the end-use could justify the means as the source is socially regarded as not respectable.

 Growing unemployment is a foremost challenge and patronage to the casino industry is sought as it generates direct and indirect employment opportunities.
 The employment generated is mostly for requirements like security guards, gaming staff and technical manpower.
-In the absence of concrete data, it is not clear whether the casino industry in Goa has generated employment for locals and reduced unemployment in the neighborhood community.
+In the absence of concrete data, it is not clear whether the casino industry in Goa has generated employment for locals and reduced unemployment in the neighbourhood community.

 There are employment opportunities but it is not possible to pinpoint whether the workforce has come from the local areas.
 The indirect employment is through the demand created for hotel services and taxi operators.
-Whether the casino industry results in more local sales in hospitality, entertainment, handicrafts, and retail trade depends on the type of casino customers ie locals, domestic tourists and foreign vacation travelers.
+Whether the casino industry results in more local sales in hospitality, entertainment, handicrafts, and retail trade depends on the type of casino customers ie locals, domestic tourists and foreign vacation travellers.

 This data will enlighten us on whether the ever-increasing customers will boost the local economy or no. There are strong possibilities of casinos eating up other businesses like the money spent in casinos is money not spent at other markets and locations.
 The increase in people visiting casinos reduces the number of visitors at other sites and localities.
 The entertainment and restaurant sections run by casinos will drain customers from other restaurants and activities.
 It is such a detailed analysis that gives rise to the queries whether the casino gaming industry contributes to actual growth or results in mere ‘transfer’ growth.